 This long, wide bay is fringed by a white sand beach and granite outcrops.

-A resident population of kangaroos have made their home on the beach and are possibly the tamest, friendliest animals you might meet in Australia.
+A resident population of kangaroos have made their home in Lucky Bay and are possibly the tamest, friendliest animals you might meet in Australia.

 Lucky Bay is best seen at sunrise or sunset, but luckily there’s a campsite looking right out over the sands where you can spend the night.

 3) Hang Out at Cape Le Grand Beach

 If the white sand wasn’t quite soft enough for you, then head along the coast to Cape Le Grand Beach.

 This long, sandy beach seems to stretch endlessly along the shore, and as far as you walk it’s always blissfully soft, clean and pristine.

 There’s a second campsite here at the beach, and it’s a beautiful spot to spend the night, to wake with the sea breeze and sunrise over the sands.

 The beach here gives the national park its name, because, well… it’s just that good a beach.
 Deservedly so, this beach is an Esperance must see!

-Hellfire Bay is a cozy, sandy bay surrounded by turquoise water.
+Hellfire Bay is a cozy, sandy bay surrounded by turquoise blue waters.

 It’s an excellent stop within Cape Le Grand National Park.